Ivenyang/cocos-docs/manual/framework/html5/v3.0/cc-loader/en.md

 All kinds of loader plugins of resources are registered in each module.
 Quite different from which in version 2.x.

-In this way we can manager resources better and developers can customize their own resource loader plugins.
+In this way we can manage resources better and developers can customize their own resource loader plugins.

 `cc.loader` has some APIs for base operations of resources like loadJs, loadImg and so on.